Consdata/kouncil/README.md

 docker run -d -p 80:8080 -e bootstrapServers="KAFKA_BROKER_HOST:9092" consdata/kouncil:latest
 ```

-`bootstrapServers` variable expects a comma separated list of brokers, each belonging to a different cluster.
-Kouncil only needs to know about single broker from cluster in order to work.
+`bootstrapServers` variable expects a comma-separated list of brokers, each belonging to a different cluster.
+Kouncil only needs to know about a single broker from the cluster in order to work.

 The simplest possible configuration looks like this: